 What Is a Good Credit Score

 With something as important as credit, you’ll want to know what precisely good means.
 Thankfully, the answer to “what is a good credit score” is made transparent by FICO.
-Your credit score is a number in the range from 300 to 850, and Americans with a credit score above 670 have a “good” credit score.
+Your credit score is a number in the range of 300 to 850, and Americans with a credit score above 670 have a “good” credit score.

 However, as you optimize your finances and grow your net worth, it’s helpful to shoot for a credit score as close to 850 as possible.
 It won’t just mean more approvals but will free up more money in your budget to save for your kid’s college or to save and invest for retirement.

 What Affects Your Credit Score

 Despite their importance, only 21% of Americans have a good credit score.
 So if you find yourself missing payments or in credit card debt due to keeping up with jones, it’s time to evaluate your spending.
 Understanding what goes into your credit score and its influences may help improve it.
 Here are all the pieces of the recipe.

 The 5 Components That Make up Your Score